 If you’re one of these people, you’re not alone.
 The American Academy of Dermatologists estimates that 20% of adults with tattoos would like to get one or more of them removed.
 Other estimates are as high as 50%.

 Until recently there were several methods for removing tattoos, none of them particularly appealing.
-Some of the more unpleasant approaches included sand abrasion – literally sandpapering the skin, and incisions – surgically removing the tattooed portion of the skin.
-Fortunately, over the recent past, laser and light pulse removal technologies have evolved in their effectiveness to a point where they have replaced most other methods.
+Some of the more unpleasant approaches included sand abrasion — literally sandpapering the skin — or surgically removing the tattooed portion of the skin.
+Fortunately, laser and light pulse removal technologies have evolved in their effectiveness to a point where they have replaced most other methods.

 Laser and light removal systems use a focused laser or light pulse directed at the color pigment of the tattoo which lies below the surface of the skin.
 Different laser frequencies will be used for different colors.
 Once the pigment is broken up this way, the body then re-absorbs the ink particles and they are expelled harmlessly.